Baclofen: Medical uses

-Baclofen is primarily used for the treatment of spastic movement disorders, especially in instances of spinal cord injury, cerebral palsy, and multiple sclerosis.
-Its use in people with stroke or Parkinson's disease is not recommended.
-Intrathecal baclofen is used for severe spasticity of spinal cord origin that is refractive to maximum doses of oral antispasmodic agents or who experience intolerable side effects.
+Baclofen is primarily used for the treatment of spastic movement disorders, especially in instances of spinal cord injury, and multiple sclerosis.
+Use in people with stroke, cerebral palsy, or Parkinson's disease is not recommended.
+Intrathecal baclofen is used for severe spasticity of spinal cord origin, that is refractive to maximum doses of oral antispasmodic agents, or who experience intolerable side effects.

+Baclofen may be used off-label as a treatment for alcohol use disorder to reduce the risk of relapse, and to increase the number of days that a person can go without drinking alcohol (abstinence days).

+It is sometimes used for the treatment of opioid withdrawal symptoms, and may be superior for this purpose to the more-commonly used clonidine.

+Baclofen is also used in the treatment of sleep-related painful erections.

-Adverse drug reactions
+Adverse effects

-Adverse effects include drowsiness, dizziness, weakness, fatigue, headache, trouble sleeping, nausea and vomiting, urinary retention, or constipation.
+Adverse effects include drowsiness, dizziness, weakness, fatigue, headache, trouble sleeping, nausea and vomiting, poor concentration and recall (resembling dementia), urinary retention, or constipation.

 Withdrawal syndrome

 Discontinuation of baclofen can be associated with a withdrawal syndrome which resembles benzodiazepine withdrawal and alcohol withdrawal.
 Withdrawal symptoms are more likely if baclofen is administered intrathecally or for long periods of time (more than a couple of months) and can occur from low or high doses.
 The severity of baclofen withdrawal depends on the rate at which it is discontinued.
 Thus to minimise withdrawal symptoms, the dose should be tapered down slowly when discontinuing baclofen therapy.
 Abrupt withdrawal is more likely to result in severe withdrawal symptoms.
 Acute withdrawal symptoms can be eased or completely reversed by re-initiating therapy with baclofen.

 Withdrawal symptoms may include auditory hallucinations, visual hallucinations, tactile hallucinations, delusions, confusion, agitation, delirium, disorientation, fluctuation of consciousness, insomnia, dizziness, nausea, inattention, memory impairments, perceptual disturbances, itching, anxiety, depersonalization, hypertonia, hyperthermia (higher than normal temperature without infection), formal thought disorder, psychosis, mania, mood disturbances, restlessness, and behavioral disturbances, tachycardia, seizures, tremors, autonomic dysfunction, hyperpyrexia (fever), extreme muscle rigidity resembling neuroleptic malignant syndrome and rebound spasticity.